FedericaHub/FedericaHub/README.md

 ## 🔹 About

-Web Developer in London(UK) with a background in Casino Business as a Croupier of American Roulette, Blackjack, Three Card Poker and Poker Texas Hold'em.
+Web Developer in London (United Kingdom), graduated from Le Wagon Bootcamp, with a background in Casino Business as a Croupier of American Roulette, Blackjack, Three Card Poker and Poker Texas Hold'em.

 Certified Junior SEO Specialist skilled in: Copywriting, Microsoft Excel, Data Analysis, Google Data Studio and SEO Audit.